Monday, April 16, 2018

 Never Go Car Shopping Alone

-A woman wrote me a letter this week in response to one of my columns.
+A woman wrote me a letter in response to one of my columns.
 Her husband had recently passed away and this was the first car she had bought on her own.
 The dealer did not have the model car with the accessories she wanted and was unable to locate one at another dealership.
 She did not want to decide without seeing the actual car she wanted to buy but the salesman and manger talked her into signing a buyer’s order, assuring her that she was under no obligation to buy.
-They also included two accessories that she did not want because “the manufacturer required it”.
+They also included two accessories that she did not want because they said that “the manufacturer required it”.
 I’ve heard of distributors ordering cars with certain accessories from the manufacturer which essentially makes them “standard”, but never “$250 floor mats” which was one of the accessories she mentioned.
 I get a lot of emails, phone calls, and letters from people who made a bad deal in their car purchase and want to know how they can get out of it.
 This is one of the less egregious, but I chose it because it was a simpler and shorter example.

 There is strength in numbers when shopping and negotiating to buy a car.
 In fact, this applies to any serious decision in life.
 You might be the sharpest, shrewdest negotiator on the block, but your odds of striking a better deal and not get taken advantage of are enhanced when you have others on your side.
 Personally, I make a habit of always having at least one partner when I am engaged in a serious, adversarial decision-making process.
 When meeting with those on the other side, I make it a point to arrive with at least as many people as they have present.
 One reason is the psychological factor.
-When you are in an office by yourself with 2 or 3 others, it can be intimidating.
+When you are in an office by yourself with two or three others, it can be intimidating.
 Another reason is that you always have people on your side to corroborate what was said.
 If a salesman or a sales manager makes a verbal promise that can be corroborated by a friend or two, it is far less likely to be broken.
 It will also hold up in court, if it must come to that.
 Of course, the better solution is to see that all promises are committed to writing.